keboola/keboola-as-code-templates/thoughtspot-ecommerce-shopify/v0/src/README.md

 By using this end-to-end flow you can extract data from Shopify and transform it using the SpottApp for visualizations.

 ## Steps to take:
-1. Fill out your credentials in the Shopify extractor
+1. Fill out your credentials in the Shopify data source
 2. Optionaly select and authorize writers
-3. Run the orchestration
+3. Run the flow

 ## Included components' configurations:

-Shopify EX -> TR1 -> TR2 -> TR3 -> WR -> ORCH
+Shopify SOURCE -> TR1 -> TR2 -> TR3 -> DESTINATION -> FLOW

-### EX: [IN-ECOMMERCE-SHOPIFY] Extractor
+### SOURCE: [IN-ECOMMERCE-SHOPIFY] Data Source

-Shopify extractor collects data from Shopify about the orders, products, inventory and customers.
+Shopify data source collects data from Shopify about the orders, products, inventory and customers.

 ### TR1: [IN-ECOMMERCE-SHOPIFY] Transformation1: Prepare Input Tables